 Projects create change.
-A project that is predictive and sequential or iterative and incremental is a promise to change and every change has impact.
+A project that is predictive and sequential or iterative and incremental remains the same: a promise to change.
+And every change has impact.
 Prior to launch, an impact assessment is a wise investment for any project that extends out a year as well as those with shorter weekly cadences.

 A long time ago, in an enterprise far, far away, my projects were enterprise transformations.
 With Booz Allen and Deloitte I was involved with transformation change management for entire, complex systems.
 At that time of my business management career, the early 2000s, I continued to get directed from the board or a C-level executive that felt organization change followed a project life cycle start and end, such as:

 - Project Initiation,